neo9/ingress-access-operator/README.md

 Installation
 ------------

-Have a look in `example-k8s` to see how you can deploy ingress access operator with helm.
+Have a look in `values` to see how you can deploy ingress access operator with helm.

 Local development